Cam Glenn

-Cameron Glenn (born March 12, 1996) is an American defensive back for the Toronto Argonauts of the Canadian Football League (CFL).
+Cameron Glenn (born March 12, 1996) is an American former professional football defensive back.
 He played college football at Wake Forest.

 College career

 After graduating from Stephenson High School in Stone Mountain, Georgia, Glenn chose to play college football at Wake Forest University.
 After redshirting his freshman season in 2014, Glenn went on to play in 42 games over the next four years, in which he intercepted four passes, forced four fumbles, and made 269 tackles, 11.5 of which were for a loss.

 Glenn graduated with a degree in Communication and Media Studies.